halilbur/matrixOperations/README.md

 # bp3Project1
-A function library for matrix operations
+A function library for matrix operations.
 Coded in C programing Langugage